Limitations of SVD-Based Diagnostics for Non-Hermitian Many-Body Localization with Time-Reversal Symmetry: Stark Model

 We now turn to a clean TRS-preserving non-Hermitian hard-core-boson chain in a Stark potential.
 The on-site potential is $W_{j}=-\gamma (j-1)+\beta\Big(\frac{j-1}{L-1}\Big)^{2}$, where $\gamma$ is the linear tilt strength and $\beta$ sets a weak nonlinear term \cite{SchulzHooleyPRL2019,WannierRMP1962,WannierPR1960}.
 The nonlinear term is introduced to lift the strong degeneracies of a purely linear Stark ladder and thus restore standard level-statistics behavior.
 In the following we fix $\beta=0.5$.
 Since the model is clean, we do not perform disorder averaging.

 We first examine spectral statistics.
 Figure~\ref{FIG8}(a) shows the ED-based complex spacing ratio $\langle r^{\mathrm{E}}\rangle$.
 At small $\gamma$, $\langle r^{\mathrm{E}}\rangle$ is close to the Ginibre benchmark.
 As $\gamma$ increases, $\langle r^{\mathrm{E}}\rangle$ crosses over toward a GOE-like value, suggesting that the spectrum gradually becomes real and the level correlations become Hermitian-like.
+In this regime, where most eigenvalues lie close to the real axis, the complex-spacing analysis effectively approaches the usual real-spectrum spacing-ratio characterization, allowing comparison with the GOE benchmark.
 Upon further increasing $\gamma$, $\langle r^{\mathrm{E}}\rangle$ drifts toward the Poisson limit, consistent with entering an MBL-like regime.
 This ED sequence (Ginibre-like $\rightarrow$ GOE-like $\rightarrow$ Poisson-like) is consistent with the conclusion of Ref.~\cite{LiuXuPRB2023}.
 In the SVD approach, Fig.~\ref{FIG8}(b) shows that the singular-value spacing ratio $\langle r^{\mathrm{S}}\rangle$ starts near the GOE value at small $\gamma$ and crosses over to the Poisson value as $\gamma$ increases, indicating a transition from ergodic to MBL.